tobek/laminae/03-lgd.md

     > <span class="attribution">--- Rianer Riama Relik <!-- Rainer Maria Rilke --></span>
 intro_only: True
 post_intro_only: MEDIA("Waneella - Sijanie (Shine).gif")
-summary: Dark, star-slicked highlands of altars and shrines, each dedicated to a single exceptional petitioner who awaits one final and fatal quest worthy of their heroism.
+summary: Dark, star-slicked highlands of altars and shrines, each bearing a single exceptional petitioner who awaits one final and fatal quest worthy of their heroism.
 intro: |

-    Most laminae offer mortals the chance for eternal perfection of their philosophical and spiritual ideals as reincarnated petitioners.
-The Ardence, however, is a way station on a path to noble oblivion.
-The champions who find themselves reborn among these dark, star-slicked highlands of altars and mausoleums are instilled with a single purpose: to find one last mission worthy of their abilities, a challenge so perfectly matched that it results in the hero's success and destruction.
-Pilgrims journey to this lamina to appeal to these heroes for aid, and councils of native bookkeepers receive these pleas and assess the odds that it will be appropriately valiant and perilous before sending their champion forth for their final struggle.
+    Most laminae offer mortals the chance for eternal perfection of their philosophical and spiritual ideals as reincarnated REF[petitioners].
+The Lambent, however, leads only to noble oblivion.
+The rare paragons who find themselves reborn as Clarions among these dark, star-slicked highlands of altars and mausoleums are instilled with a single purpose: to find an ultimate endeavor worthy of their abilities, a challenge so precisely matched that it results in both the hero's success and destruction.
+Pilgrims journey to this lamina to appeal for aid, and councils of REF[laminal](laminals) known as Certoriari receive these pleas and assess the odds that it will be appropriately valiant and perilous before sending a champion forth for their final struggle---sometimes in material form, and sometimes by grasping the minds of mortals through REF[verges].
+It is a delicate assessment, for Clarions who survive their quests and remain stranded outside the Lambent will often go mad and cause great destruction.

-    No songs are sung nor monuments erected to commemorate the deeds of those who pass through this place: all memories of the heroes that leave are erased from the minds of residents and supplicants alike.
-It is not a land of myth or renown, nor ledgers and historical tomes, only hard work and sacrifice for a greater good.
-Nothing is commemorated, and the fallen are forgotten.
+    No songs are sung nor monuments erected to commemorate the deeds of those who pass through this place: all memories of its heroes slip from the minds of residents and supplicants alike.
+It is not a land of myth or renown, nor ledgers and historical tomes, only labor and sacrifice for greater causes.
+Nothing is commemorated and the fallen are forgotten.

 ---